 Truck accidents, including those involving large tractor-trailers, often result in tragedy for others on the road.
-Nashville truck accident lawyer Eric Beasley has over 15 years of experience representing victims of collisions throughout Tennessee.
-As a personal injury attorney who fights aggressively for the rights of his clients, Mr. Beasley can evaluate the circumstances of your case and seek the full amount of compensation that you deserve for harm caused by careless commercial drivers and trucking companies.Negligent Commercial Drivers May Be Held Accountable
+Nashville truck accident lawyer Eric Beasley has 20 years of experience representing victims of collisions throughout Tennessee.
+As a personal injury attorney who fights aggressively for the rights of his clients, Mr. Beasley can evaluate the circumstances of your case and seek the full amount of compensation that you deserve for harm caused by careless commercial drivers and trucking companies.Negligent Commercial Drivers may be Held Accountable

 Due to the weight of tractor-trailers and trucks, a collision involving another motor vehicle can be devastating to the occupants of the smaller vehicle.
 Federal and state regulations govern trucking companies and their drivers, due to the special safety risks associated with the size of these big rigs.
 Commercial 18-wheelers and trucks on interstate highways must abide by the Federal Motor Carrier Safety Administration (FMCSA) rules.
 These regulations ensure that a truck is designed according to safety precautions and meets maintenance requirements.